-TIGERS ADVANCE: Transforming the Institution through Gender Equity, Retention and Support, is a National Science Foundation (NSF) funded innovative and systematic institutional transformation approach to reduce gender inequality and improve opportunities for all early and mid-career faculty at Clemson, both men and women.
-Inclusive of all science, technology, engineering and mathematics (STEM) disciplines, TIGERS ADVANCE is the result of a comprehensive institutional assessment of the barriers that hinder the recruitment, advancement and retention of Clemson’s women and minority faculty; a thorough assessment of Clemson’s history, culture and climate; an extensive review of lessons learned from ADVANCE institutions; and the tight integration of social science research with project activities to inform and support institutional transformation.
+Our Program: Transforming the Institution through Gender Equity, Retention and Support, is a National Science Foundation (NSF) funded innovative and systematic institutional transformation approach to reduce gender inequity and all forms of social injustice, and provide opportunities for all faculty, both men and women to advance their careers and enjoy work/life balance as members of Clemson University.
+The Clemson TIGERS Advance program is the result of a comprehensive institutional assessment of the barriers that hinder the recruitment, advancement and retention of Clemson’s women and other underrepresented minority faculty; a thorough assessment of Clemson’s history, culture and climate; an extensive review of lessons learned from other ADVANCE institutions around the country; and the tight integration of social science research with project activities to inform and support institutional transformation.

-The Tigers ADVANCE team would like to hear about your experiences with gender equity and gender bias at Clemson University.
-We are primarily inviting personal accounts of experiences with faculty and staff that would help us better understand the organizational history, culture, and climate surrounding gender equity at Clemson.
-In addition to using this information to inform our program efforts, we may use your experiences to develop case studies for Tiger Advocates workshops.
+The TIGERS Advance team would like to hear about your experiences with gender inequity and gender bias at Clemson University.
+We are primarily inviting personal accounts of experiences with faculty and staff that would help us better understand the organizational history, culture, and climate surrounding gender inequity at Clemson.
+With your permission, we may also use your experiences to develop case studies for Tiger Advocates workshops.
 Your responses will be anonymous.
-If you feel uncomfortable describing your experiences in writing, you can contact Dr. Heidi Zinzow at firstname.lastname@example.org to arrange an interview with a member of the Advocate Advisory Board (a tenured, woman professor and member of the ADVANCE initiative).
+You can contact Dr. Heidi Zinzow at email@example.com or Dr. Caitlin Dyckman at firstname.lastname@example.org to arrange an interview with a member of the Advocate Advisory Board (a tenured, woman professor, and member of the Advance initiative) if you prefer.

 To tell us about your experiences, please use the following link: https://goo.gl/forms/HCFw0gPg1YD8DdUF3